JCGarzaa/WRK/README.md

 **Optional Nice-to-have Stories**

 * User can create custom exercises
+* User can double tap a workout to save to their profile
 * User can click on workout and start/edit to make their own
 * User can view extended details of each workout
 * User can add friends